Creating a design¶

 ...

-More complex hierarchy example can be found in examples/hierarchy.
+A more complex example of a hierarchy can be found in the examples/hierarchy directory.

 IP description files¶

-Every IP wrapped by Topwrap needs a description file in YAML format.
+Every IP wrapped by Topwrap needs a description file in the YAML format.

-The ports of an IP should be placed in global signals
+The ports of an IP should be placed in the global signals

 , out